fcarvalhopacheco/whots17-data-report/docs/source/5_section.md

 lasting for several days.
 Based on this, the conductivity correction of the corresponding sensors was revised.

-Correction of the deep and the near-bottom MicroCATs' conductivities were done following similar procedures than for the shallow instruments, by comparing them against CTD data from near-bottom profiles conducted during HOT cruises ({numref}`figure5.7`, bottom panel).
+Correction of the deep and the near-bottom MicroCATs conductivities were done following similar procedures than for the shallow instruments, by comparing them against CTD data from near-bottom profiles conducted during HOT cruises ({numref}`figure5.7`, bottom panel).
 After correction, the salinity